Car Accidents Have a High Risk of Causing Neck and Back Injury

 Surgery as Treatment for Lower Back Pain

-When the above therapies quit working, or when it is clear that surgery is necessary to improve an accident victim’s quality of life, surgery may be considered to relieve neck and lower back pain caused by car accidents.
+When the above therapies quit working, or when it is clear that surgery is necessary to improve an accident victim's quality of life, you could get surgery to relieve neck and lower back pain caused by car accidents.
 Surgery is often risky for patients, but the long-term relief can outweigh the possible negative outcomes.
-Back pain and neck pain reduce one’s enjoyment and capacity to the point that surgery is often welcomed.
+Back pain and neck pain reduce one's enjoyment and capacity to the point where they welcome surgery.

 As long the surgery is well-suited to the patient's condition, it is often successful in relieving their pain.
 Surgical options for neck and back pain include:

 - Discectomy or microdiscectomy

 - Artificial disc replacement

 Kyphoplasty as a Surgical Treatment for a Spine Injury